deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 That said, the current Community Executive situation is perhaps the best possible outcome in 2026.
 If the board and the Executive Committee are going to be deeply involved in the operation of the Foundation anyway, lean in.
 I will admit that a Community Executive has distinct advantages: it saves money, it unifies the management strategy, and it brings the board (and thus, the membership) closer to the day-to-day operations of the Foundation which, in turn, should ensure the Foundation satisfies its mission and the desires of the membership.
 A Community Executive also benefits from decades of GNOME experience.

 Finding a competent staff executive for the Foundation isn't just structurally difficult.
 It's also financially difficult: By some funky coincidence, my salary offer for the ED position was exactly 50% of my salary from _back in 2010,_ to the dollar.
 It paid my rent.
 I wasn't a volunteer.
-But it wasn't a director-level salary.
+But it wasn't a director-level salary, either.
 Since I knew how to google "gnome foundation 990", I didn't bother negotiating.
 I joined the Foundation to help, not squeeze blood from a stone.

 Unless the board can scrounge together a normal executive salary, a staff executive will need to have the same passion for the Linux desktop experience that GNOME contributors have and, if possible, experience working with the GNOME community.
 Although not impossible, that's a tall order.
 For the time-being, a Community Executive makes a lot of sense.